OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 .. image:: /images/vcenter_create.png
     :align: center

-After the vCenter cluster is selected in Step 2, a list of vCenter VM templates will be presented to be imported into vOneCloud.
-Select all the templates you want to import, and vOneCloud will generate vOneCloud VM template resources representing the vCenter VM templates.
+After the vCenter cluster is selected in Step 2, a list of vCenter VM Templates and Networks will be presented to be imported into vOneCloud.
+Select all the Templates and Networks you want to import, and vOneCloud will generate vOneCloud VM Template and Virtual Networks resources representing the vCenter VM templates and vCenter Networks respectively.

-These vOneCloud VM templates can be edited to add information to be passed into the instantiated VM.
+Additionally, these vOneCloud VM templates can be edited to add information to be passed into the instantiated VM.
 This process is called :ref:`Contextualization <build_template_context>`.

+Also, Virtual Networks can be further refined with the inclusion of different `Address Ranges <http://docs.opennebula.org/4.10/user/virtual_resource_management/vgg.html#the-address-range-ar>`__.
+This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges:

+- IPv4: Need to define at least starting IP address.
+MAC address can be defined as well
+- IPv6: Can oprionllty define starting MAC adddress, GLOBAL PREFIX and ULA PREFIX
+- Ethernet: Does not manage IP addresses but rather MAC addresses.
+If a starting MAC is not provided, vOneCloud will generate one.

+The networking information will also be passed onto the VM in the :ref:`Contextualization <build_template_context>` process.

-.. note:: The vCenter VM Templates can be imported regardless of their position inside VM Folders, since vOneCloud will search recursively for them.
+.. note:: The vCenter VM Templates and Networks can be imported regardless of their position inside VM Folders, since vOneCloud will search recursively for them.

 Step 3.
 Check resources
 -----------------------